 - Review your content strategy regularly to make sure you’re reaching the right audience with the right message.

 January: Customer Focus Is the Secret of a Powerful Content Marketing Strategy

 Content marketing doesn’t take a king’s ransom to work its magic.
 It only takes a little time, commitment, some imagination, and the secret sauce: customer-centric content that solves frustrating problems your target customers face.
 The whole point of content marketing is to position yourself as a trusted authority in your field by helping people conquer their challenges, whether in business or life.

 To effectively write customer focused content, start with doing a little research on your target customers.
 Who is most likely to buy your products and services?
 What keeps them up at night?
 Do you have the expertise to slay any of those 3 a.m. worry monsters?
-My favorite questions: what is their biggest challenge?
+My favorite question: what is their biggest challenge?

-February: Find Economical Content Production Tools and Start Posting
+February: Choose Your Content Production Tools and Start Posting

 The great part about content marketing is that it is incredibly economical.
-Although you can engage the services of a content marketing agency like ours for the content, there are a wealth of content marketing tools to help make that content work for you.
+Although you can engage the services of a content marketing agency like ours for the content, there are a wealth of free or budget-friendly content marketing tools to help make that content work for you.

 - Google Docs: You don’t need to spend money on a word processor when you can get Google Docs simply by having a Gmail account.
 It shares many of the same features as paid word processors, and it has one advantage none of those have: you can collaborate in real time with members of your team whose input you want.